A penalty-free quantum algorithm to find energy eigenstates: Introduction

 It is also necessary to mention two other algorithms aiming at the ground state: Imaginary Time Evolution (ITE) \cite{xie2024probabilistic, turro2022imaginary,mao2023measurement,gangat2017steady,lin2021real} and Quantum Imaginary Time Evolution (QITE) \cite{jones2019variational,chai2025optimizing,motta2020determining,sun2021quantum,kamakari2022digital}.
 Both methods implement the non-unitary evolution operator $e^{-tH}$, where $t$ is the evolution time and $H$ is the system Hamiltonian, but in different ways.
 ITE implements $e^{-tH}$ directly, for example, by using embedding the targeted time evolution in a larger unitary operator.
 By contrast, QITE designs a specific unitary operator, without dilation but still requiring measurements on the quantum circuit, so as to produce the sought-after mapping from an initial state $|\psi_0\rangle$ to the final state $e^{-tH}|\psi_0\rangle/\Tr[e^{-tH}|\psi_0\rangle]$.
 For both ITE and QITE, as the imaginary evolution time progresses the system state gradually converges to the true ground state, without the need for careful path design or constraints on evolution speed.
 Yet such path-free convergence comes at a cost—ITE as described above can suffer from scalability for truly large-scale problems, because it can be experimentally challenging to realize the operator $e^{-tH}$ as part of a larger unitary operator.
 But most important of all, ITE to date offers no straightforward extension to find the excited states.
-QITE requires to frequently adjust, based on measurement outcomes from the current state, quantum operations in real time, either through variational optimization \cite{nishi2021implementation} or by solving partial differential equations to determine the circuit parameters \cite{mcardle2019variational}.
+QITE requires to frequently adjust, based on measurement outcomes from the current state, quantum operations in real time, either through variational optimization {\cite{nishi2021implementation, benedetti2021hardware}} or by solving partial differential equations to determine the circuit parameters \cite{mcardle2019variational}.
 To find excited states, QITE \cite{jones2019variational} typically relies on a penalty term, similar to VQE.
 This step requires classical post-processing and often demands a highly expressive ansatz or network structure.
-The power of QITE is hence also yet to be improved.
+The power of QITE is hence also yet to be improved. \rv{We also note the Quantum Monte Carlo (QMC) method \cite{zhang2025quantum,huggins2022unbiasing,kanno2024quantum} as a well-established framework for implementing ITE stochastically.
+In this approach, a set of stochastic samples is evolved according to probabilities derived from the system Hamiltonian at each iteration.
+QMC faces significant challenges, most notably the sign problem that can hinder convergence.}